-Most parents of high school students are familiar with the Free Application for Federal Student Aid (FAFSA), but there is another application which many colleges also use - the CSS/Financial Aid PROFILE.
-While the FAFSA is administered by Federal Student Aid, an office of the U.S. Department of Education, the PROFILE is administered by The College Board’s College Scholarship Service (CSS).
+Most parents of high school students are familiar with the Free Application for Federal Student Aid (FAFSA), but there is another application which many colleges also use: the CSS/Financial Aid Profile.
+While the FAFSA is administered by Federal Student Aid, an office of the U.S. Department of Education, the Profile is administered by College Board’s College Scholarship Service (CSS).

+Why two applications?
 In short, the FAFSA is a standardized application used for federal financial student aid, such as Pell grants or loans.
 Many states and schools also use the FAFSA to determine their own financial aid.
-However, if a college wants more flexibility in the factors used to determine financial aid, the CSS/PROFILE allows for more variation.
-The PROFILE is used to apply online for nonfederal financial aid from almost 300 colleges and scholarship programs.
+However, if a college wants more flexibility in the factors used to determine financial aid, the CSS/Profile allows for more variation.
+The Profile is used to apply online for non-federal financial aid from more than 200 colleges and scholarship programs.

-- GATHER DOCUMENTS: As with the FAFSA, it is helpful to gather the necessary documentation before beginning work on the PROFILE.
+Gather Documents: As with the FAFSA, it is helpful to gather the necessary documentation before beginning work on the Profile.
 This will enable you to move right through the application without stopping to search for any needed information.
-This includes federal income tax returns, W-2 forms, records of untaxed income, bank statements, mortgage information, investment and trust documents, as well as your non-custodial parent’s email address if applicable.
+This includes federal income tax returns, W-2 forms, assets and bank statements, and records of other income and benefits (taxed and untaxed).

-- SUBMIT THE APPLICATION: When you are ready to submit the application, the system will also look for any potential discrepancies and prompt you to fill in any uncompleted answers.
+Submit the Application: When you are ready to submit the application, the system will also look for any potential discrepancies and prompt you to fill in any uncompleted answers.
 Review all of your information one last time before submitting the form.
 The date and time of submission will be recorded as Eastern Time.
-You may pay online as part of the submission process using a valid debit or credit card including Visa, MasterCard, American Express and Discover.
-Be sure to print out your PROFILE Acknowledgement and look for any additional steps required.
+You may pay online as part of the submission process using a valid debit or credit card.
+Be sure to print out your Profile Acknowledgement and look for any additional steps required.

 This article was updated by Abby Chao.